atkinkev/DoodleAmazing/README.md

 # Doodle Amazing

 ## Changelog
+KEA 10/31/2019
+* Experimented with creating a landing screen
+* Ported to Mobile!
+* Ported to Browser!

 KEA 10/27/2019
 * Updated game flow to begin with image prompt and game not yet loaded in
 * Added complete processing pipeline image upload -> canny edges -> coordinates read -> game starts